powersimmani/AISS2023/readme.md

 | Jihun Kwon | Mushrooms: Distinguishing the toxicity | [Link](https://) | [Colab link](https://) |

-## Advanced group: self study with trendy/interesting AI topics
+## Advanced group: self-study with machine learning applied research topics

 ![Advanced group](./Advanced.png?raw=true)

 The Advanced group consists of students who have prior experience with data science.
-They were asked to prepare and present a practical session for the Beginner group during the AI Winter School.
+They were asked to prepare and present a lecture session for the Beginner group during the AI Winter School.
 During the self-study period, they explored and presented topics of their own interest.

 | Name         | Practical session  | Self-study |
 |--------------|--------------------|------------|